rubyonracetracks/tutorial-rails-rubymn2/01-02-remove_pages.md

 ### New Branch
 Enter the command "git checkout -b 01-02-remove_pages".

-### Updating the Header
+### Removing the About Link From the Header
+* Enter the command "sh test_app.sh".
+All tests should pass.
+* Enter the command "alias test1='rails test test/integration/static_pages_test.rb'".
+* Enter the command "test1".
+This tests the static page integration tests only.
+All tests should pass.
 * Edit the file app/views/layouts/_header.html.erb.
+Remove the line containing "about_path".
+This removes the links to the "About" page in the header menu bar.
+* Enter the command "test1".
+Now the "test_home_page_provides_access_to_the_about_page" test leads to a long cascade of error messages.
+* In the test/integration/static_pages_test.rb file, remove the "home page provides access to the about page" test.
+* Enter the command "test1".
+Now the "test_contact_page_provides_access_to_the_about_page" test leads to a long cascade of error messages.
+* In the test/integration/static_pages_test.rb file, remove the "contact page provides access to the about page" test.
+* Enter the command "test1".
+All tests should now pass.

+### Removing the Contact Link From the Header.
+* Edit the file app/views/layouts/_header.html.erb.
+Remove the line containing "contact_path".
+This removes the links to the "Contact" page in the header menu bar.
+* Enter the command "test1".
+Now the "test_about_page_provides_access_to_the_contact_page" test leads to a long cascade of error messages.
+* In the test/integration/static_pages_test.rb file, remove the "about page provides access to the contact page" test.
+* Enter the command "test1".
+Now the "test_home_page_provides_access_to_the_contact_page" test leads to a long cascade

+* Edit the file app/views/layouts/_header.html.erb.
 Remove the lines containing "about_path" and "contact_path".
 This removes the links to the "About" and "Contact" pages in the header menu bar.
 * In your web browser view of your local version of the app, hit the refresh button.
 The links to the "About" and "Contact" pages in the header should be gone.
 * Enter the command "sh test_app.sh".
 4 tests in test/integration/static_pages_test.rb fail.
 * Enter the command "alias test1='(command for running the failed tests minus the TESTOPTS portion)'".
 * Enter the command "test1".
 These 4 static page tests fail again.
-* In the test/integration/static_pages_test.rb file, remove the "home page provides access to the about page" test.
   Enter the command "test1".
 3 of the tests should fail.
 * In the test/integration/static_pages_test.rb file, remove the "home page provides access to the contact page" test.
 Enter the command "test1".
 2 of the tests should fail.
 * In the test/integration/static_pages_test.rb file, remove the "about page provides access to the contact page" test.
 Enter the command "test1".
 1 of the tests should fail.
 * In the test/integration/static_pages_test.rb file, remove the "contact page provides access to the about page" test.
 Enter the command "test1".
 All tests should now pass.